Leha1234567890/layeredwin/README.md

 #layeredwin

-This is hacked version of `Code::Blocks`.
-Try to find away how to unhack it!
+This is FASM (flat assembler) window application, and that scrollbar is setting the transparency of the window!